casangi/casadocs/docs/tasks/task_vishead.rst

 .. _Returns:

 Returns
-   out (tuple) - tuple with the value of the requested keyword, and associated metainformation if available, when mode='get'
+   out (tuple or dict) - when mode='get', tuple with the value of the requested keyword, and associated metainformation if available.
+When mode='list', a dictionary containing the values of each keyword given in the listitems parameter

 .. _Description: